 Therefore, the history of the Seven Mountains in the Rhineland is also a bit German and European history.

 In a nutshell

-In the Roman Era, the Rhine was the border between the Roman Empire and the free Germania.
-In the Middle Ages, the front between regional powers, the Archbishopric of Cologne and The Duchies of Sayn and Berg, went right through the Seven Mountains.
-In the early modern times, the Prussian Kings again and again claimed the Duchy of Berg.
-Then, in the French Era, the Rhine again became the border, and the Duchy of Berg became a French model state with Napoleon at the top!
+During the Roman Era, the Rhine was the border between the Roman Empire and the free Germania.
+In the Middle Ages, the front between regional powers, the Archbishopric of Cologne and the Duchies of Sayn and Berg, went right through the Siebengebirge.
+Then, in the early modern times, the Prussian Kings again and again claimed the Duchy of Berg.
+In the French Era, the Rhine again became the border.
+The now Grand Duchy of Berg became a French model state with Napoleon at the top.

 100 years ago